cruzanmo/webpagetest/README.md

 create useful graphs with webpagetest

-*Setup*
+# Overview

+*General Plan*
+- Maintain list of URLs of pages to test.
+- launchd to run daily task that requests webpagetest for each url.
+- Save results to a local mongo db.
+- Create a useful graph to keep track of web page performance

+#Setup

+*Clone repo*
 - Assumes that you have this repo here: /Users/mcroney/_dev/webpagetest/
 - cd /Users/mcroney/_dev/webpagetest/
 - npm install

 *Wake up the machine*
-- sudo pmset repeat wakeorpoweron MTWRFSU 09:00:00
+- sudo pmset repeat wakeorpoweron MTWRFSU 09:05:00
 - pmset -g sched
 - you can also do this in system settings > energy saver > schedule